davidgasquez/handbook/content/random/random.md

 ## Trip Planning

 - Select a theme and make sure everyone is in the same page.
 - Have a flexible schedule.
-Don’t try to control things too much, it will never go as planned and you’ll end up ruining your own personal experience.
+Don't try to control things too much, it will never go as planned and you'll end up ruining your own personal experience.
 - Ask everyone to make a list of things they would like to see/do.
 - Bring card/board games for long travel days.
 - Ensure you have similar budget expectations.
 This determines so many things!
 It's not just about paying equal share.